The Worm and The Waterfall

 1. The Worm Chart

-the budget the church had calculated to achieve its goals.
+The worm chart tracked donations against the budget the church had calculated to achieve its goals.

 Whenever donations dipped, Johan simply put the worm chart on the screen.